Handel Architects Conceives of a Luxurious Senior Living Space in New York

 Interior Design celebrates design in all its forms with the 2021 Best of Year Awards.
 See the winner’s gallery here.

-Four global hospitality projects reflect the beauty of their natural surroundings.
+Sea or forest, Jersey Shore or Aegean Island, these four hospitality projects reflect the beauty of their natural surroundings.
+Take a look.

 This SoHo Loft by Lee F. Mindel is Anything But Soulless